What are Ensemble Offspring’s Children’s & Family Programs?

 Featuring Tempe 2044 Performing Band and Samurai Cuneo (tabla) performing new works by Alice Chance, Jason Noble and Jess Green.
-Lamorna Nightingale performing Cat Hope with design by Elia Bosshard, Henry Justo (Hatched Academy – viola) plus Jodi Phillis (voice) with Ensemble Offspring as backing band.
+Lamorna Nightingale performing Cat Hope with design by Elia Bosshard, Hatched Associate Artist Henry Justo (viola) plus Jodi Phillis (voice) with Ensemble Offspring as backing band.
 Petersham Bowling Club, 2019.

 2018 Sizzle Showreel